SylwiaGrudkowska/JDemetra-documentation/pages/case-studies/modelling-basic.md

 	{: .text-center.small}

-	**Starting an outlier detection**
+	**Starting the outlier detection procedure**

 6. To display the results of the modelling, click on the time series header.
-JDemetra+ shows the outcomes in the upper panel and the time series graph in the bottom panel.
+JDemetra+ shows the results in the upper panel and the time series graph in the bottom panel.
 The results include selection criteria, estimated ARIMA model, identified outliers (see the *JDemetra+ Reference Manual* (2017), item 7.1.1) and calendar